 Article V. MEETINGS

 Section 1.
-The Committee shall meet weekly during the regular semesters, however it shall not be required to meet during finals , thanksgiving recess or spring break.
+The Committee shall meet weekly during the regular semesters, however it shall not be required to meet during finals week, thanksgiving recess or spring break.
 Meeting dates shall be posted on the SGA website.

 Section 2.
-The Committee shall hold,minimum one meeting in the Spring semester after taking office to consider funding applications for the summer and the first month of the fall semester.
+The Committee shall hold, at minimum, one meeting in the Spring semester after taking office to consider funding applications for the summer and the first month of the fall semester.

 Section 3.
 A meeting between the incoming and outgoing Chairs shall take place prior to the Spring Allocation meeting to ensure proper exchange of information regarding areas of responsibility.